 It plays out in the morning lift line where cheers and hoots disguise feelings of jealousy, greed and selfishness.
 The ski resort powder day can reveal a people’s culture.
 How do they behave in the face of a limited, consumable resource?
 Do they stack their turns in neat lines one beside the other to conserve this precious resource?
 Or do they wildly turn and traverse in disregard for others.
 Do they ride with a sense of entitlement or do they ride with gratitude?

 It is why when you tell a local you are writing about Red for an Australian website they say, “I hope you don’t make it sound too good”.
 It is why people that visit Red return year after year.
 I was amazed at how many Baby Boomers from Australia were there.
 All with a cheeky grin.
-They had discovered something that all those fit, fast millenials had missed.
+They had discovered something that all those fit, fast millennials had missed.
 One silver fox from Sydney, with teeth so white they almost looked blue, gloated to me that he didn’t ski in Australia anymore.
 After visiting Red for the fifth time his knees could no longer handle anything but a squishy BC groomer.
 “And you know, when the groomers feel like an Australian powder day, imagine what the powder feels like!”
 I had to agree.
 After a few days of skiing Red without any fresh snow I had begun to enjoy the squishy groomers.
 Soft, empty, forgiving.
-On the Black Crows Navis they made me feel like Aksel Lund Svindal.
 No ice, no cookies and no crowds to contend with.